isaackogan/TikTokLive/README.md

 ## Author's Choice

-Disclaimer: The following are my personal favourite end-user applications that use the TikTok LIVE libraries.
-This is <strong>not</strong> paid promotion.
+The following are my two favourite services that utilize the TikTok LIVE libraries under the hood.
+This is <strong>not</strong> paid promotion, and I receive nothing for these recommendations:

 <table>
 <tr>